chiku524/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach allows the callback to mutate the current array, while .map returns a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function located inside of a class or object, while a function can be found anywhere in the script

 3. What is closure?
+    a closure is the combination of an enclosed function with references to its lexical environment.
+A closure is what gives access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+    1. Default Binding - is the function called in the global scope
+    2. Implicit Binding - is the function called as a method
+    3. Explicit Binding - is the function called by call(), bind(), or apply()
+    4. New Binding - is the function called by new

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? the keyword super is used to call the constructor of the parent class and is also used to inherit the parent's properties and methods.

 ## Project Set up